Mariano Moreno: Historical perspectives

 Modern authors like Ernesto Palacio, Norberto Galasso, and Jorge Abelardo Ramos have attempted to rehabilitate the image of Moreno by avoiding both extremes: the sweet liberal Moreno and the horrible one written by revisionists.
 Those historians do not consider Bernardino Rivadavia a successor of Moreno, and the proposals to seek an alliance with Britain are not seen as the product of Moreno's Anglophilia, but just an example of the limited options available to the Primera Junta.
 Similarly, they do not attribute much influence to the Representation..., considering it a mere work for a client that did not really influence Cisneros, who would have allowed free trade for international contexts.
 The harsh policies are acknowledged, but not attributed specifically to Moreno, but rather to the whole Junta, and compared with similar royalist measures used to punish the Chuquisaca, the La Paz revolution, and the indigenous rebellion of Túpac Amaru II.

+Moreno is also known as an liberal.
+Unlike Álzaga, Moreno advocated for free trade.